Trump administration cuts turned rural towns into sitting ducks for disasters

 But there's been no way to access federal grants for such projects over the last year because the Trump administration has withheld billions of dollars for disaster preparedness and prevention that local governments – especially those in rural areas – rely on.

-Last week, in response to a lawsuit by 20 states, the Federal Emergency Management Agency (FEMA) agreed to restart the largest federal grant program for disaster preparedness.
-Competition for those funds will likely be intense, because two years worth of applicants will be vying for one year's worth of money, according to public filings released this week by FEMA.
+Earlier this month week, in response to a lawsuit by 20 states, the Federal Emergency Management Agency (FEMA) agreed to restart the largest federal grant program for disaster preparedness.
+Competition for those funds will likely be intense, because two years worth of applicants will be vying for one year's worth of money, according to public filings released last week by FEMA.
 The administration will prioritize funding "major infrastructure projects" according to a FEMA press release.

 FEMA did not answer questions from NPR about how long it will take for money to begin flowing again, and whether climate-related projects will be eligible going forward.